qmk/qmk_firmware/docs/getting_started_build_tools.md

     brew install gcc-arm-none-eabi
     brew install avrdude

 This is the recommended method.
 If you don't have homebrew, [install it!](http://brew.sh/) It's very much worth it for anyone who works in the command line.
-Note that the `make` and `make install` portion during the homebrew installation of avr-libc can take over 20 minutes and exhibit high CPU usage.
+Note that the `make` and `make install` portion during the homebrew installation of `avr-gcc@7` can take over 20 minutes and exhibit high CPU usage.

 ## Windows with msys2 (recommended)